dcedstrom/hierarchic-helm/readme.md

 an administrator can push a change to the base values and have it automatically propagated to all clusters.
-This avoids unnecessary regeneration of deployment definitions and allows for a more centralized management of applications which can be used with a wide variety of CD tools.
+This avoids unnecessary regeneration of deployment definitions and allows for a more centralized management of applications which can be used with a wide variety of CD tools

 ---